 Q: What is “Personal Information”?

 A: Personal Information means information about an identifiable individual client.
 This may include without limitation, the individual’s name, home address, email address, age, gender, income, personal preferences and other information about his or her family.
 Personal information does not include the name, title or business address or telephone number of an employee of an organization.

 Q: How can I opt out?

-A: Should you not want to receive materials from us or have your personal information retained for our files, please contact Shannon Brady at the address, phone number or email address provided below:
+A: Should you not want to receive materials from us or have your personal information retained for our files, please contact the office at the address, phone number or email address provided below: